 (price per word = $0.12)

 On the other hand, it's always a good idea to check all your translations and modify those that are imperfect.
-Despite the constant improvement in the potential of machine translation, certain types of text still have an interest in benefiting from a human revision.
+Despite the constant improvement in the potential of machine translation, certain translations would still benefit from a human revision.
 Automatic translations are made by machines, and machines make mistakes too!

 Technical terms, puns and cultural references all fall into this category.
 Even long and complex sentences can stump translation tools.
-If your site contains them, you should have your translations reviewed by a professional translator - or check them yourself, if you are proficient in the languages in which you translate your site.
+If your site contains them, you should have your translations reviewed by a professional translator - or check them yourself, if you are proficient in the translated languages.

 What, then, is the difference between these services and Linguise?
-Linguise goes beyond simple machine translation and allows you to manage your translations according to your needs, from a dedicated and easy-to-access interface.
-Plus, Linguise is taking care of the translation models and all the HTML specificity of a website like inline content (hyperlinks, span tags, and hidden elements, like the images' alternate text.
+Linguise goes beyond simple machine translation and allows you to manage your translations according to your needs from a dedicated and easy-to-access interface.
+Plus, Linguise takes care of the translation models and all the HTML specifics of a website, such as hyperlinks, span tags, and hidden elements, like the images' alternate text.

 The design of your site is part of its identity.
-When an extension adds a visible item to your page such as an instant chat window, button, or popup, it's always in your best interest to ensure its visual consistency with other elements of your site.
+When an extension adds a visible item to your page, such as an instant chat window, shopping cart, button, or popup, it's always in your best interest to ensure its visual consistency with other elements of your site.

 When Linguise is installed on your WordPress site, a language selector is ready to be added anywhere with a simple shortcode.

-As a website owner, your search engine referencing is probably high on your list of priorities.
-With a multilingual site, you need to worry not only about being well positioned on the main language but also in all the languages in which you translate it.
+As a website owner, your search engine ranking is probably high on your list of priorities.
+With a multilingual site, you need to worry not only about being well positioned in the main language, but also in all the languages in which you translate it.
 In other words, you need to optimize your search engine strategy for all languages.

 The SEO problem is even more complex because international Internet users do not necessarily use the same search engines.
 Bing, Baidu and Yandex, among other search engines, enjoy different popularities depending on demographics, such as age groups or countries.
-Even Google, arguably the best-known engine, classifies sites differently based on the user's geographic location and browser language.
+Even Google, arguably the best-known engine, ranks sites differently based on the user's geographic location and browser language.

-The Live Editor is really spectacular.
-You just need to login to your translation dashboard, select a language to edit, and then from the front-end of your website you can click on any HTML element to edit it, I mean any!
-A Dynamic element like checkout payment page, is editable too.
+The Live Editor is simply spectacular.
+You just need to login to your translation dashboard, select a language to edit, and then click on any HTML element from the front-end of your website to edit it!
+A dynamic element, like a checkout payment page, is editable too.
 This is how you would edit a translation for a blog title in Spanish:

-If you want to hire a translator to make a review of your content, you can use the language translator account and language manager sub-accounts.
+If you want to hire a translator to review your content, you can use the language translator account and language manager sub-accounts that come with Linguise.

 If you followed the instructions to the end, your site is now multilingual.
-This is already a good start to increase your conversion rate and enter foreign markets.
-On JoomUnited, in just 6 month we've increased our traffic by 40% just by using this system.
+This is already a good start to increase your conversion rate and break into foreign markets.
+On JoomUnited, in just 6 months we've increased our traffic by 40% just by using Linguise.

 Making your site multilingual broadens the horizons of your web presence and the Linguise extension for WordPress provides you with a reliable and easy way to do so.